Estimate Time5 min

 More to explore

 1. For a distribution to be considered qualified, the 5-year aging requirement has to be satisfied, and you must be age 59½ or older or meet one of several exemptions (such as disability, qualified first-time home purchase, or death).
-2. This example assumes that the 5-year aging period has past.
+2. This example assumes that the 5-year aging period has passed.

 Views expressed are as of the date indicated, based on the information available at that time, and may change based on market or other conditions.
 Unless otherwise noted, the opinions provided are those of the speaker or author and not necessarily those of Fidelity Investments or its affiliates.
 Fidelity does not assume any duty to update any of the information.